MAIL-IN VOTING IS YOUR BEST OPTION

 APPLYING FOR YOUR MAIL-IN BALLOT

-When you are filling out the actual ballot, be sure to follow instructions precisely.
+When you are filling out the ballot, be sure to follow instructions precisely.
 Use a ballpoint pen with black or dark blue ink.

 You have to return 3 items (see what they look like in this PADems video, source of image of completed back of outside envelope).

 2) The inner “secrecy” envelope* labeled OFFICIAL ELECTION BALLOT (do not write anything on it; seal it) inside…

 3) The outer envelope* (which you have filled out on the back, with the name under which you are registered to vote, signed, and sealed.** You need a witness only if you had help filling out the ballot.

 * According to Chesco Voter Services: If you fail to enclose the inner envelope, your vote will not count.
 But if you realize you have lost the inner envelope, Voter Services says you can replace it with any sealed envelope (with no personal info on it).
 If you seal your ballot in the outer envelope and then realize you did not include the inner envelope, you must request a new ballot or vote in person, as a ballot whose envelope that has been opened and resealed will not be counted.